tollfu/ML-health-analysis/README.md

 `QLACTLM2` and `DIFFWALK` appeared in all three tables.

 `INTERNET`, `EXERANY2`, `EDUCA`, `ARTHSOCL`, and `PHYSHLTH` appears in 2 out of 3 tables.

+The contrast in feature importance in the three models is mainly due to difference in approach.

+Logistic Regression assigns importance using MLE (Maximum Likelihood Estimator)

+Random Forest creates independent trees and takes into account the 'opinion' of different trees.

+XGBoost builds trees sequentially, with the newer one trying to correct errors of previous trees.